w3c/wai-media-guide/index.md

 * Better indexed by search engines.

 And captions can be:
 * Used in loud environments where users cannot hear the audio.
-For example, a bar, an airport, and another.
+For example, a bar, an airport, and [@@ another good example].
 * Used in quiet environments where users cannot turn on sound.
-For example, a library, when others are sleeping, and another.
+For example, a library, when others are sleeping, and and [@@ another good example].
 * Used by people who cannot understand the spoken language well and can understand the written language better.
 For example, people who are not native speakers of the language.
 * Used by people to help them learn to read.
 For example, children, adults, and people learning a new language.
 * Used to better understand content since users can hear the information in audio and see it in text at the same time.
 For example, {@@some data like [this](https://www.3playmedia.com/2019/02/21/8-benefits-of-transcribing-captioning-videos/)}.